kawaiiDango/pano-scrobbler/faq.md

 Last.FM has a spam filter, which filters out tracks/albums/artists with titles similar to "Unknown", ".mp3", "Track_01" etc

-### The scrobbler does not seem to pick up album artists
+### The scrobbler submits incomplete data / does not submit album artists

-This can happen if your music player does not provide the album artist metadata in its `MediaSession`.
+This can happen if your music player does not provide the complete metadata in its `MediaSession` on Android, `SystemMediaTransportControls` on Windows or `MPRIS` on Linux.

 Use a different music player, which does that.

 ### How do I stream music on this app?